 Answers to these and other questions can be found in our practical guide for employers (in Dutch), produced by Refugee Talent Hub and our civil society partner Tent Partnership for Refugees.

-The Refugee Talent Hub organizes with affiliated partners practical and targeted activities that lead refugees to paid work.
-During our meetings, the meeting is central, a great way to get to know candidates personally and to look beyond CVs.
+Together with affiliated partners, Refugee Talent Hub organises practical and targeted activities that lead refugees to paid work.
+During our activities, the personal meeting is crucial.
+A great way to get to know candidates personally and to look beyond CVs.
 All activities are tailor-made and in line with the specific wishes of the partneremployer.

 Our activities include:

-Meet-and-greet This acitivity is centered around the personal meeting with a group of job-seeking refugees and suitable for recruitment.
-We meet in a small group (with five people or more) or organize a large event (with about a hundred people).
-Our meet-and-greets are informal, practical and are centered around doing something together.
+Meet-and-greet This acitivity is centred around the personal meeting with a group of job-seeking refugees and suitable for recruitment.
+We meet in a small group (with five people or more) or organise a large event (with about a hundred people).
+Our meet-and-greets are informal, practical and centred around doing something together.
 We work on a business case with financial service providers, we dive into the kitchen at restaurants and we pick up drills and other tools with technical companies.

-Training In a crashcourse of various weeks or months, you as an employer teach a group of refugees skills such as programming or dealing with control programs.
-These "classes" help participating employers to recruit interesting candidates.
+Training In a crashcourse of various weeks or months, you, as an employer, teach a group of refugees skills such as programming or dealing with control programmes.
+These "classes" help the participating employers to recruit interesting candidates.

-Internal trainingprogram During this program the employer trains job-seeking refugees throught its own in-house course.
-After completing this training successfullythe candidate are ready to start working immediately at your company.
+Internal trainingprogramme During this programme the employer trains job-seeking refugees through its own in-house course.
+After completing this training successfully, the candidates are ready to start working immediately at your company.

-Mentor program During this program employees are matched with with a refugee-mentee.
+Mentor programme During this programme, employees are matched with with a refugee-mentee.
 During this period you work together towards a clear, work-related goal and you exchange knowledge, network and experiences.